MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/create-and-manage-bookmarks.md

 - MET150
 - MOE150
 ms.assetid: 5479dc34-3de0-41c5-94a7-ba87069e6b43
-description: "Overview of all of the ways that you can add and create bookmarks for Microsoft Search in Bing work results"
+description: "Overview of all of the ways that you can add and create bookmarks for Microsoft Search work results"
 ---

 # Create and manage bookmarks